Rokkaan5/nasaomnireader/README.md

-Forked copy of Liam kilcommons' nasaomnireader module
+Forked copy of Liam Kilcommons' nasaomnireader package

 Orginal repo here:[https://github.com/lkilcommons/nasaomnireader]

+---
 ### Data Sources ###

 The package automatically downloads data from the NASA OMNIWeb website.
 It can use data in two formats: